jrandleman/EScheme/doc/primitives.md

   C.VALUE ; 10

-Class reflection is provided by primtive functions prefixed with "oo-".

 Initialization of the super object's non-nullary constructor is achieved via the "(super! <arg> ...)" macro.
 Alternatively use the "apply-super!" macro to initialize the super object with a list of values.